Ptujec/Test-LB-Repo/README.md

 # LaunchBar Test Repo

-This is a test repo for an exciting new LaunchBar action.
-Well, pretty exciting.
-What it does is check repos for updates, pull them, and then run my Local Action Updates action.
+This is a test repo for a new LaunchBar action.
+The idea of the action is to check local repos for updates, pull them, and then run my [Local Action Updates action](https://github.com/Ptujec/LaunchBar/tree/master/Local-Action-Updates).
+The action complements the approach that the Local Action Updates action is following.

+A better solution would probably be a standalone app, something like [Latest](https://max.codes/latest/) but for LaunchBar actions.
+But this is all I can offer.

-If you want to help me test, let me know, or add a `lbaction` bundle to this repo.
+If you want to help me test, let me know.
+One way to help is by forking this and adding an `lbaction` bundle to this repo.

 Thanks!